skundu42/shardeum-nft-course/1_Home.md

 - Transaction History for last mints.
 - User friendly UI elements to keep the user involved about each step of the transaction.

+Before proceeding with this course, familiarity with solidity, ethers library and react is recommended.